HorizonRoboticsInternal/gail-container/README.md

 The main implementation can be found at the top-level [Dockerfile](./Dockerfile).

+:exclamation: **NOTE:** Please note that there are two "for-release" branches, `main` and `hobot_cicd`.
+Releasing from `main` auto-builds docker images for deployment/training, while releasing from `hobot_cicd` on the other hand auto-builds docker images for CI/CD purpose.

 ## How to update the docker

 1. Update the [requirements.txt](./hobot_cicd/requirements.txt) and commit